Yucatan amazon: Distribution and habitat

 The Yucatan amazon is found throughout the Yucatán Peninsula in the states of Quintana Roo, Yucatán, and Campeche and slightly into northern Belize.
 A significant population also resides on Isla Cozumel.
 A specimen was collected in 1947 on the Honduran island of Roatán and there are a few eBird records from there and many from northern Guatemala.
 The species is found in the interior and edges of deciduous and semi-deciduous forest, both primary and secondary, and also in pine savannah.
 It elevation it ranges from sea level up to about 100 m.

 Behavior

 Flocking

-Flocks of thirty or more typically move together between roosting and foraging sites, and roosts may contain 1500 individiuals.
+Flocks of thirty or more typically move together between roosting and foraging sites, and roosts may contain 1500 individuals.

 Feeding

 The Yucatan amazon's diet has not been studied, but is assumed to include seeds, fruits, flowers, nuts, legumes, and crops like the diet of the white-fronted amazon (A. albifrons).

 Breeding

 The Yucatan amazon's breeding season has not been fully described but appears to include March to May.
 It nests in hollows in trees or stumps.
 The clutch size is four or five eggs and the incubation period is 22 to 28 days.
 The time to fledging and details of parental care are not known.